dell/omnia/docs/source/InstallationGuides/Platform/kserve.rst

     * Ensure that Kubernetes is deployed and all pods are running on the cluster.

-    * It is advisable not to deploy Kserve immediately after deploying Kubernetes via the scheduler role.
+    * It is advisable not to deploy Kserve immediately after deploying Kubernetes.
 Dell suggests allowing a 10-minute gap after Kubernetes installation for Kubernetes pods to stabilize.

     * MetalLB pod is up and running to provide an external IP to ``istio-ingressgateway``.